jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.17 SplitColourComposite

-This tool splits an RGB colour composite image into seperate multispectral images..
+This tool splits an RGB colour composite image into seperate multispectral images.

 *Parameters*: